Filtration Solutions to Produce Highly Functional Protein Ingredients

 Within the plant-based protein world, the protein ingredients represent high added value products due to their functional properties.

-In order to preserve natural functionalities, production process must minimize potential denaturation effects (thermal, chemical or mechanical) and prevent carrying natural contamination (suspended solids, bioburden, fat, antinutritional factors, etc.)
+In order to preserve natural functionalities, production process must minimize potential denaturation effects (thermal, chemical or mechanical) and prevent carrying natural contamination (suspended solids, bioburden, fat, antinutritional factors, etc.) through protein purification methods.